FREE Shipping on orders over $899

 Excessive consumption of sugar and refined carbohydrates can lead to fluctuations in blood sugar levels, which can negatively affect mood.
 These foods can provide a momentary surge of energy followed by a crash, often referred to as a "sugar crash," and can contribute to feelings of irritability and fatigue.

-5. Gut Microbiota
+5. Intestinal Microbiota

 Remember that prevention is better than cure